CRUISE SHIP VISITORS

 Where to scuba dive off a cruise ship in Roatan Honduras?
 You found it after a 20 minute car ride from Port of Roatan or 30 minute ride from Mahogany Bay, that brings you to our shop at the entrance to West End, a short drive with our highly respected and native to the island Murphy of Murphy’s Tours.
 He is the driver that will greet you and deliver you safely and with a smile.

 Once dropped off at the shop you will be greeted by our staff and sign into our Divesoft program and fill our the necessary waivers to go diving.
 Whilst waiting we have complimentary Honduran coffee and the coldest freshest water free of charge.
-After getting the paperwork sorted out, next will either be a short classroom session if your learning to scuba dive, don’t worry its one of the only classrooms in town to have A.C unit and comfortable seating.
+After getting the paperwork sorted out, next will either be a short classroom session if your learning to scuba dive.

 Once the team is ready to head to the boat we will escort you down to the boats.

 This is just one of the aspects that sets us apart from other dive centers.
 We hope you find this information useful in your decision to find the best dive center to suit your needs.